sd19spring/InteractiveVisualization-griffith_and_arwen/README.md

 * Animated Sprites
 * Joystick controller functionality
 * Tunnels between rooms
+* Create "game over" screen with restart
+* Ability to block

 ## To Do
-* Create "game over" function/class
 * Just touching the arrow keys should only turn them (or some way to turn) - way to count how long a key has been pressed?
-* Wait to move until more inputs are received?
-(See bugs)
 * Put the lists into one dictionary (for coordinates)
-* Block function?

 ## Bugs